Fridge: Transformers Film Series

 - The Fallen thought Optimus Prime is the last Prime as he felt his death.
-Optimus was not the last Prime there is another, Sentinel Prime.
-The Fallen could not detect Sentinel Prime as he was in stasis thus assume he died while trying to escape Cybertron in the Ark.
+Optimus was not the last Prime, there is another, Sentinel Prime.
+The Fallen could not detect Sentinel Prime as he was in stasis and thus assumed he died while trying to escape Cybertron in the Ark.

 - Megatron serves the Fallen yet it turns out Megatron has an alliance with Sentinel Prime.
 The Fallen wants every Prime dead as they can kill them.
 Thing is Megatron never intended to be second fiddle to the Fallen.
 In ROTF Megatron stated "Even in death, there is no command but mine." and in DOTM "All I want is to be back in charge".
 Megatron wanted to use Sentinel Prime to get the Autobots to surrender and use him to kill the Fallen to secure undisputed leadership of the Decepticons.

 - The Transformers are aliens capable of downloading and speaking Earth's languages.
 But remember they still have their own native tongue.
 Even among Earth languages there are words or concepts that do not translate very well from say, Japanese to English.
 If we can get these kinds of translation difficulties arising on the same planet, then it's almost guaranteed that the culture and language of an alien race is going to have words and concepts that are very hard, if not impossible to convey properly in the span of a few seconds.
 So when the ancient Primes told Sam that Optimus was their last "descendent" they probably didn't mean he comes from their lineage in whatever passes as Cybertronion biology.
 They probably just chose that word because, based on the 3rd definition here, it was the closest they could get to a literal translation.